“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 Another sigh escaped Maseo’s lips, only this one was real.

 “Remember how I sedated you when you were injured?
 That’s not the only way that ability can be used.
 What I am about to do… it doesn’t mean anything.
 If you were mine, it would mean something, but you’re not mine, so it means nothing.
 I will try to be gentle, but the pull will be much stronger than Taro’s.
 Still, it means absolutely nothing.
-Remember that afterwards.”
+Remember that afterward.”

 What a weird thing to say, Madeline thought right before she nodded apprehensively.

 A split second later, she felt parts of her body grow extremely sensitive, acutely aware of the fabric teasing against her skin.
 Eyes locked on Maseo, she tried to shift seating positions to calm her need, but even that just compounded the sensation.
 His lips, she wanted to taste his lips so badly.
 Wanted to run her fingers through his long black hair.
 She scooted along the booth until she was right up against him, sliding her hand up his pant leg getting dangerously close to his personal space.
 Madeline leaned forward, wetting her lips to prepare to taste his…

 Then the whole scene changed like someone had snapped a finger.

 She was about an inch from his lips, and deathly still.
 She could feel the heat of her body slowly cooling as her mind regained control once more, her own heavy breathing echoing in her ears.
 Feeling flushed and embarrassed, especially with Gwen, Michael, and Terrant sitting right there, she backed off and stared down once again at the table.
 Maseo observed her, trying to gauge her reaction, while the rest of the friends around the table seemed unphased by what had just transpired.

 “It… it was like that,” she finally managed to speak, still catching her breath, “But nowhere near… that.
 I mean it was the same, only weaker.
 Much weaker.
 Are you... related?”